hmjatt/Sign-up-Form/README.md

 ### Updates made to old project

-1. Form Validation with JavaScript
+1. Client-Side Form Validation with JavaScript

 2. Custom error messages with validation